educational-technology-collective/morf/docs/getting-started/README.md

 # Getting Started

+MORF is available on [PyPi](https://pypi.python.org/pypi/morf-api).
 You can install MORF using pip:

 ```
-$ pip install morf
+$ pip install morf-api
 ```

 This installs all of the API functions needed to build end-to-end predictive modeling pipelines in MORF.
 Note that MORF is compatible with both Python 2 and 3, but for best results, we recommend using MORF with Python 3.6.